rasbt/python-machine-learning-book/faq/decision-tree-disadvantages.md

-# What are the disadvantages of using classic decision tree algorithm for large dataset?
+# What are the disadvantages of using classic decision tree algorithm for a large dataset?